colinsurprenant/redstorm/README.md

 The `install` command will install all Java jars dependencies using [ruby-maven][ruby-maven] in `target/dependency` and generate & compile the Java bindings in `target/classes`

+***DON'T PANIC*** it's Maven.
+The first time you run `$ redstorm install` Maven will take a few minutes resolving dependencies and in the end will download and install the dependency jar files.

 ### Run in local mode

 Create a topology class.
 The *underscore* topology_class_file_name.rb **MUST** correspond to its *CamelCase* class name.